nats-io/nats-site/content/documentation/faq.md

 There are several options available, thanks to the active NATS community:

-* [nats-top](https://github.com/nats-io/nats-top) is a top-like monitoring tool developed by Wally Quevedo of Apcera.
+* [nats-top](https://github.com/nats-io/nats-top) is a top-like monitoring tool developed by Wally Quevedo of Synadia.

 * [natsboard](https://github.com/cmfatih/natsboard) is a monitoring tool developed by Fatih Cetinkaya.